wkoszek/me/source/blog/2012-04-20-book-hackers_and_painters.md

 ***To remembered***:

 + Graham mentions LISP, which was a valuable platform for development of their Web store creator.
-Well, it's the 2nd author of ISV/software engineering/business books, except [Joal Spolsky](http://www.joelonsoftware.com/) that I've read who mentions LISP.
+Well, it's the second author of ISV/software engineering/business books, except [Joel Spolsky](http://www.joelonsoftware.com/) that I've read who mentions LISP.
-This automatically extended my Amazon wishlist queue.
+This automatically extended my Amazon wish-list queue.

 + **If your customers won't buy your software anyway, you don't loose anything by giving them software for free**.
 It was